abonello/project-1/README.md

 * **Heading color**:
 rgb(255, 233, 184) is taken from music background image.

+* **Logo Color / Brand**:
+rgb(255, 255, 240) with a transition to red with a hue-rotate of -50deg to reach rgb(217, 40, 188) #d928bc, the same colour used by for the hover of the secondary CTA.
+The reason why this color is initially set to red is to get the color transition to work over the range of colors I wanted.

 * **Background color** (For non-parallax sections):
 Using a gradient (from [colorzilla](http://www.colorzilla.com/gradient-editor/)) which I like better. (*changed from a fixed #50596d*).
     This is used in conjunction to the slightly opaque background image which is placed in the ::before selector.
 The overall effect is one where the gradient lets more of the background image passing through towards the top and bottom of the section.
 It also colors the image since it is blended (mode: color-dodge) within the ::before.